TritonDataCenter/node-stackvis/README.md

     # flamegraph < collapsed.out > graph.svg

-You can share these with "stackvis share" as well.
-This approach is a little more verbose, but lets you do things like filter out certain function names (using grep).
+This approach is a little more verbose, but lets you filter out certain function names by grepping through the collapsed file.

 ## API